-The reason why electric fireplaces do not require venting.
+Why do electric fireplaces not require venting?

-Electric fireplaces do not actually burn a fuel source.
+Electric fireplaces do not actually burn a fuel source

 Why do traditional fireplaces require venting?

-Fan forced heaters can warm a small to moderate sized room.
+Fan-forced heaters can warm a small to moderate-sized room

-Infrared quartz heaters work great for safely heating larger rooms.
+Infrared quartz heaters work great for safely heating larger rooms

-Other fireplaces rely on a technology called infrared quartz heaters to warm a room.
-The heating element in these does not exist as it uses a different kind of heat source technology.
+Other fireplaces rely on infrared quartz heaters.
+The heating element in these does not exist because it uses a different heat technology.
 These types of heaters work in much the way the sun does.
-An infrared quartz heater will emit ultraviolet light that when it touches your skin feels warm.
-This is just the same as how the sun makes you feel warm when you feel sunlight on your skin.
+An infrared quartz heater will emit ultraviolet light that feels warm when it touches your skin.
+This is the same way the sun makes you feel warm when you feel sunlight on your skin.
 An infrared quartz heater is also very efficient and works great for warming a large room efficiently and safely.
 This type of system can easily warm up to 1,000 square feet.

-If you are upgrading your existing wood or natural gas burning fireplace to a safe and efficient electric, you no longer have a use for your chimney, vent, or flue.
-In almost all cases they can be closed off, as electric fireplaces do not need to vent any dangerous gases.
-You can simply install an electrical outlet into your existing fireplace, then install an electric insert (also known as a firebox) by following the manufacturer’s instructions, plug-in, and you’re ready to begin using your new electric fireplace.
+If you are upgrading your existing wood or natural gas-burning fireplace to a safe and efficient electric, you no longer have a use for your chimney, vent, or flue.
+They can be closed off in almost all cases as electric fireplaces do not need to vent any dangerous gases.
+You can simply install an electrical outlet into your existing fireplace, then install an electric insert (also known as a firebox) by following the manufacturer’s instructions, plug it in, and you’re ready to begin using your new electric fireplace.

-Are electric fireplaces allowed in apartments and condominiums?
+Are fireplaces allowed in apartments and condominiums?